drschwabe/html-template-utils/README.md

 [uhtml-ssr][2] `render` function, proxied to accommodate a brief check to conditionally render in browser.

-If rendered in browser the output is a string, and first param must be an element (container).
+If rendered in browser the output goes to a container, and first param must be an element (the container).
 Serverside API unchanged; first param must be String.

 ```js